crystallabs/event_handler/README.md

 my.on ClickedEvent, wrapper
 ```

-Using a variation of the last example, where wrapper object is obtained from a call
+Using a variation of the last example, where the `Subscription` returned by
-to `on()` and then reused to add the same handler the second time:
+`on()` is reused to add the same handler (i.e. the same underlying wrapper
+object) a second time:

 ```crystal
 my = MyClass.new